 P.A.D.S: DuPage P.A.D.S.
-Inc. is a not-for-profit organization which provides safe and hospitable shelter, support services and advocacy for the homeless people in collaboration with religious and community groups in DuPage County.
-There is a day site in Wheaton where the homeless can keep warm, have lunch, do laundry, receive employment counseling while searching for a job, and other counseling on health, housing and legal issues, etc.
+Inc. is a not-for-profit organization which provides safe and hospitable shelter, support services and advocacy for the homeless people in collaboration with religious and community organizations groups in DuPage County.
+P.A.D.S has a day site in Wheaton where the homeless can keep warm, have lunch, do laundry, receive employment counseling and GED training while searching for a job.
+P.A.D.S also provides counseling services for health, housing and legal issues.

 St. Matthew UCC supports two food pantries, the Interfaith Food Pantry and People’s Resource Center, with contributions of food items and financial aid.
 Both of these non-profit organizations serve the needy in DuPage county by providing food and other support.
-We collect and donate food items on the first Sunday of each month.
-In addition, the St. Matthew UCC Shopping Cart Brigade pushes shopping carts in various formations in the 4th of July parade while collecting food items and donations along the parade route.
+We collect and donate food and toiletry items on two Saturdays each month.
+In addition, the St. Matthew UCC Shopping Cart Brigade pushes shopping carts in various formations during the 4th of July parade in Wheaton while collecting food items and donations along the parade route.

 As a church focused on the environment, we received an Earth Flag, a designation by SCARCE (School & Community Assistance for Recycling and Composting Education), on April 23, 2017.
 This signifies our commitment as a people of faith to care for the planet.
 We use environmentally safe cleaning products and room deodorizers, recycle our paper and trash, use dishware for our coffee hours instead of paper plates and Styrofoam cups, and have converted our lighting fixtures to LEDs.
 In our effort to be good stewards of the planet and take responsibility for a part of our community, St. Matthew has adopted a 1-mile stretch of the Main Branch of the Illinois Prairie Path.
 This section begins in downtown Wheaton at West Street and extends east to President Street.
 A sign has been posted at the start of our mile crediting us with the clean-up!
 We must pick up trash/debris from this section of the path a minimum of four times by November 1st.